wessenstam/secretserver/module2/module2.rst

 | Secret Server licenses are typically activated over a secure HTTPS connection but for environments with no internet access, an offline activation process is also available

-| During the activation the following information is sent to Thycotic:
+| During the activation the following information is sent to Delinea:

 - Name (user entered)
 - Phone Number (user entered)